eprilian/Youtube-Restream-YT-RS/save-into-browser/README.md

 ## **📦 How to Deploy to GitHub Pages**

 1. **Create a Repository:**
-   * Go to GitHub and create a new public repository (e.g., my-streamhost).
+   * Go to GitHub and create a new public repository (e.g., my-Youtube Restream (YT-RS)).
 2. **Upload Files:**
    * Upload the index.html file to the root.
    * Create a folder named static.